xvrh/puppeteer-dart/README.md

     ..level = Level.ALL
     ..onRecord.listen(print);

-  // Download a version of Chromium in a cache folder.
+  // Download a version of Chrome in a cache folder.
-  // `downloadChromium` optionally take `revision` and `cacheFolder` to specify
+  // `downloadChrome` optionally take `revision` and `cacheFolder` to specify
-  // the particular version of Chromium and the cache folder where to download
+  // the particular version of Chrome and the cache folder where to download
   // the binaries.
-  String chromeExecutable = (await downloadChromium()).executablePath;
+  String chromeExecutable = (await downloadChrome()).executablePath;

   // Or just use an absolute path to an existing version of Chrome chromeExecutable = r'/Applications/Google Chrome.app/Contents/MacOS/Google Chrome';

-  // Launch the `Chromium` process and connect to the DevTools
+  // Launch the `Chrome` process and connect to the DevTools
-  // By default it is start in `headless` mode Chromium chromium = await Chromium.launch(chromeExecutable);
+  // By default it is start in `headless` mode
+  Chrome chrome = await Chrome.launch(chromeExecutable);

   // Open a new tab
-  await chromium.targets.createTarget('https://www.github.com');
+  await chrome.targets.createTarget('https://www.github.com');

   // Do something (see examples bellow).

   // Kill the process
-  await chromium.close();
+  await chrome.close();
 }
 ```